 “All insurance companies differ on how well they handle claims and how fast the turnaround time is.
 It is important to keep this in mind when searching for an insurance provider.
 Some companies do not have high ratings when it comes to this aspect and customers end up learning the hard way and may become frustrated with the claims process,” McKenzie says.

 “Sometimes, taking a cheaper insurance policy is not always in your best interest, because they may not have great ratings for their claims process.
 If you are insured with a reputable insurance company such as Progressive, Travelers, Allstate, State Farm and Geico, to name a few, they generally take one to two weeks to finish the claims process.”

 Can you file a claim right after getting insurance?

 Yes, you can file a claim right after getting insurance.
 There is no waiting period before you file a claim with your insurance provider.
 You are allowed to file insurance claims without any restrictions as long as the incident occurs after the effective date/time of purchasing the policy.

 When should you not file an auto insurance claim?

 Car insurance claims can be tricky.
 You want to be sure that you are covered.
-But on the other hand, you don’t want to file a claim unless it is absolutely necessary.
+But on the other hand, you don’t want to file a claim unless it is indispensable.

 For example, if your car gets damaged and the cost of repairing it will be less than what you set forth as a deductible, then filing a claim may not serve you well – not only will it not pay out as much, but your rates are likely to go up.